 That said, there are a number of steps to starting a dropshipping business.
 Like any other business venture, it takes time and effort.
 You need to find products, build your storefront, make a business plan and start marketing.

-Dropshipping makes the process way more accessible, and successful dropshippers like Kyle have used dropshipping to build e-commerce stores that make hundreds of thousands of dollars in mere months.
+Dropshipping makes the process way more accessible, and successful dropshippers have used dropshipping to build e-commerce stores that make hundreds of thousands of dollars in mere months.

 In this guide, I’ll show you how to build your dream business using dropshipping.